david8862/keras-YOLOv3-model-set/README.md

                         Total training epochs, default=300 --multiscale          Whether to use multiscale training --rescale_interval RESCALE_INTERVAL
                         Number of epoch interval to rescale input image, default=20
+  --gpu_num GPU_NUM     Number of GPU to use, default=1
 ```
 Checkpoints during training could be found at logs/000/.
 Choose a best one as result